-This two-day course will help characterize the nature of safety and the fundamental technology needed by most people involved in the design, development, testing, operation, and deployment of automated vehicles.
+This two-day course will help characterize the nature of safety and the fundamental technology involved in the design, development, testing, operation, and deployment of automated vehicles and advanced driver-assistance systems (ADAS).
 The course will enable participants to envision a future where the safety of automated vehicles is well understood and will guide all stakeholders in the development and use of safe automated vehicles.
-You’ll learn the main attributes of safety as applied to automated vehicles, including the three types of safety: Functional Safety, Safety of the Intended Functionality (SOTIF), and Multi-agent safety.
-The discussion will enable participants to conceive of the various applicable design aspects of safety, clarify the role of SOTIF and multi-agent safety, and address the development of multi-agent safety using a probabilistic and stochastic framework.
+You’ll learn the main attributes of safety as applied to automated vehicles, including the four types of safety: Functional Safety, Safety of the Intended Functionality (SOTIF), Multi-agent safety, and safety involved in cybersecurity attacks.
+The discussion will enable participants to conceive of the various applicable design aspects of safety, clarify the role of SOTIF, multi-agent safety, and cybersecurity safety and address the development of multi-agent safety using a probabilistic and stochastic framework.

 Participants should bring a laptop computer for five, in-class exercises designed to ensure application and retention.
 Learners will complete the exercises during class and will get assistance and feedback from the instructor.